Roblox/roact/docs/api-reference.md

 end
 ```

 In older versions of Roact, `setState` was disallowed in `init`, and you would instead assign to `state` directly.
-This is still acceptable, but it's simpler to use `setState`:
+It's simpler to use `setState`, but assigning directly to `state` is still acceptable inside `init`:

 ```lua
 function MyComponent:init()